Evolution & Eco-Physiology of Wetland Animals

 CV

-I am an evolutionary ecologist and eco-physiologist who studies constraints on evolution.
+I am an evolutionary ecologist and eco-physiologist who studies the evolution of species' ecological limits and the forces that shape species' responses to global change.
 I'm especially passionate about wetland critters and their conservation.

 I got a BS from Gonzaga University in 2011, MS from Murray State University in 2014, a PhD from Case Western Reserve University in 2019.